alan-turing-institute/data-safe-haven/docs/explanations/README.md

 ## Learn more about the Safe Haven

+We provide a high level overview of our Safe Haven.

 See the `overview` folder

   - [Policy, process and design overview](overview/provider-overview.md) - An overview of our policies, processes and security controls for supporting productive research while maintaining the security of the data we are working with.